solid/specification/CONTRIBUTING.md

 ## Contributions

-In order to be a substantive contributor to work items, you must be a member of the CG.
+In order to be a substantive contributor to work items, you MUST be a member of the CG.
 It’s easy to [join the CG](https://www.w3.org/community/solid/join) if you’d like to contribute.
 People agree to the [W3C Community License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/) upon joining the CG.